tanshoku/script-utils/README.md

 - `backup restore` and `backup remote restore` will restore the files to their origin (needs fixing);
 - appending `backup remote` with `suspend` will suspend the destination server after the backup is finished (requires that systemctl suspend is allowed on sudoers on the server)

+There is an internal setup script to generate the configuration file on the first run.

 **Known bugs:**
 - restore functions have been broken since the current backup was reduced to a file pointing to what needs to be kept from the incremental backup